-Second- and third-year students who wish to apply for admission into this certificate program will need to complete a major/certificate declaration form obtained from the student services office in the student’s major department.
-The student should have a B or better average in the major to enter this program.
-Once approved by the student services office and the student’s faculty advisor, the form will be forwarded to the registrar’s office to be added to the student record.
+Students who wish to apply for admission into this certificate program will need to complete a major/certificate declaration form obtained from the student services office.
+Once approved by the student services office and the student’s faculty advisor, the form will be forwarded to the Dean's Office to be added to the student record.
 The student services office will, in conjunction with the student’s advisor and curriculum committee chair, assist the student in selecting appropriate courses that fulfill certificate requirements.
 If a Special student does not have a home department in the College of Engineering, the Department of Mechanical Engineering will advise and sponsor the student in this program.
 To receive the certificate, the applicant must achieve a GPA of 3.0 or higher in the proposed courses listed on the completed form.

 Submit the completed Declaration of Intent Form to student services.